AntonGepting/tmux-interface-rs/ROADMAP.md

 - mb folder structure, separate tmux functions from parse functions
 - does `Option<bool>` as function arguments and structure fields make sense
 - mb store `PathBuf` or other type for paths in parsed structures?
-- all optional arguments if they are more than 1 wrap in struct, all required arguments directly
+- optional arguments if they are more than 1 wrap in struct?
+- [x] all required (non-optional) arguments move out from struct, use them directly
 - callbacks or hooks or smtg like in [Jezza's fork](https://github.com/Jezza/tmux-interface-rs/)
 - mb FFI as a C lib?
 - [x] enum for pane size specification `[-l size | -p percentage]`
 - [ ] mb enum for things like `[size | percentage]` in options?
+- mb default most needed struct fields initialized with `new()`?

 # Strategy